 Holidays usually only last a day.
 So what better way to celebrate them than with a slideshow that’ll disappear in 24 hours?
 Instagram Stories is perfect for rejoicing in well-known holidays like Independence Day, Mother’s Day, and Valentine’s Day, but it’s also a great way to acknowledge the more obscure festivals—from Square Dance Day to Eat a Red Apple Day to World Vegetarian Day.

-For our Pie Day promotion, we took advantage of PicMonkey’s vast array of overlays, from the strawberries in Backyard Cookout to the arrow in the Arrows group.
+For our Pie Day promotion, we took advantage of PicMonkey’s vast array of graphics, from the strawberries in Backyard Cookout to the arrow in the Arrows group.
 If you’re a verified business, you can use a “See More” message at the bottom.
 If you’re not, you can use the last slide to explain how to access your promotion.

 - Holidays are a great time to offer your followers a special promotion or deal with Stories.
 Because the deal will only be around for a limited time, people will have more of an incentive to act.